earth6r/Analytics0001/README.md

 - use progress bar
 - add in email field for login so users can start saving settings to db
 - change local storage settings to firestore
+- restrict which emails can be used to login
+- tooltip on colors

 # sendgrid stats
 curl -X GET \